 Optional Coverages Worth Considering

 Beyond liability, there are several types of coverage that can make a real difference when something goes wrong.
+Keep in mind that even with these coverages, your policy has exclusions worth knowing about.

 Collision Coverage